-Did you know that more than 15 million undergraduate students enrolled for college in the US in 2020?
+Did you know that more than 20 million students enrolled for college in the US in 2022?

 Schools, colleges and other educational institutions all need a way to register new students, safely store their information, and update it when necessary.

 In this tutorial, we’ll show you how to build a custom student registration system on WordPress using Gravity Forms and GravityView.
-We’re going to register students for courses and add them to a searchable database on the front end that admins and course conveners can access.
+We’re going to register students for courses and add them to a searchable database on the front end that admins and professors can access.

 Let’s get started! 👇